 The process brings several benefits to businesses.
-Corporations obtain an increased brand image, save funds on the development of a new brand, use costs on promotion efficiently, and gain more revenue.
+Corporations obtain an increased brand image, save funds on the development of a new brand, use their costs on promotion efficiently, and gain more revenue.

 Now that you know the reasons why many firms use a brand extension, let’s review the advantages of this technique.

-Advantages of Brand Extension
+Advantages of Drand Extension

-- allows companies to receive higher revenue;
+- allow companies to receive higher revenue;

-- helps spend costs on ads and promotion efficiently;
+- help spend costs on promotion efficiently;

-- improves the overall brand image;
+- improve the overall brand image;

-- enables brands to attract more leads;
+- enable brands to attract more leads;

-- helps revive a company.
+- help revive a company.